 Step 7: Consider the Additional Nutrients

 You know about calories, but it also is important to know about the additional nutrients on the Nutrition Facts label.

 - Protein: A percentage Daily Value for protein is not required on the label.
 Eat moderate portions of lean meat, poultry, fish, eggs, low-fat milk, yogurt and cheese, plus beans and peas, peanut butter, seeds and soy products.

 - Carbohydrates: There are three types of carbohydrates: sugars, starches and fiber.
 Eat whole-grain breads, cereals, rice and pasta plus fruits and vegetables.

 - Sugars: Simple carbohydrates, or sugars, occur naturally in foods such as fruit (fructose) and milk (lactose) or come from refined sources such as table sugar (sucrose) or corn syrup.
-Added sugars will be included on the Nutrition Facts label in 2020.
+Added sugars will be included on the updated Nutrition Facts label.
 The 2015-2020 Dietary Guidelines for Americans recommends consuming no more than 10 percent of daily calories from added sugars.